TheatrumMundi/TheatrumMundi/_posts/2023-01-01-petals-for-unsinn-et-al.markdown

 The work proves reality intensity; thus fiction outworks nature by its nature・

+To charge language with the force of what it names is the responsiblity of diction・

 “Naturalism” has never not deceived from impotence・

 Nothing seperates the mere act from action but itself・

-To charge language with the force of what it names is the responsiblity of diction・

-In winter appears only the hard edge of things・

 Illusion is the least philosphic of dismissals・